nfdi4objects/n4o-graph-apis/README.md

 > API and minimal web interface to [NFDI4Objects Knowledge Graph](https://nfdi4objects.github.io/n4o-graph/).

 This repository implements public web APIs to the NFDI4Objects Knowledge Graph.
 The Knowledge Graph internally consists of an RDF Triple Store and a Labeled Property Graph.
 These databases can be queried [with SPARQL(#sparql-api) and [with Cypher](#property-graph-api) respectively using the API endpoints provided by this web application.
+In addition, collection URIs starting with <https://graph.nfdi4objects.net/collection/> are served as linked open data from the triple store.

 For background information see the [Knowledge Graph Manual](https://nfdi4objects.github.io/n4o-graph/) (in German).

 ## Table of Contents